StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/ttps/about-ttps.md

 Tactics, techniques and procedures (TTPs) describe the behaviors and methods commonly used by specific threat actors or groups.

-This topic provides a general overview of TTPs usage in TheHive.

 ## Definitions

 Tactics describe the goals of threat actors—what they're trying to achieve.